 In accordance with Virginia state law, Va.
-Code §23.1-1303, the University of Virginia will notify a parent or guardian of any student who is a dependent (for federal tax purposes) and receives mental health treatment at the Elson Student Health Center when there exists a substantial likelihood that, as a result of mental illness, the student will, in the near future, (a) cause serious physical harm to himself or herself or others as evidenced by recent behavior or any other relevant information; or (b) suffer serious harm due to his or her lack of capacity to protect himself or herself from harm or to provide for his or her basic human needs.
+Code §23.1-1303, the University of Virginia will notify a parent or guardian of any student who is a dependent (for federal tax purposes) and receives mental health treatment at Student Health and Wellness when there exists a substantial likelihood that, as a result of mental illness, the student will, in the near future, (a) cause serious physical harm to himself or herself or others as evidenced by recent behavior or any other relevant information; or (b) suffer serious harm due to his or her lack of capacity to protect himself or herself from harm or to provide for his or her basic human needs.

-A treating health professional will inform the dean of students whenever notification is required in these instances.
-The dean of students or his or her designee will then notify the parent or guardian.
+A treating health professional will inform the Dean of Students whenever notification is required in these instances.
+The Dean of Students or his or her designee will then notify the parent or guardian.
 UVA may withhold parental notification if a licensed health professional treating the student determines, in the exercise of his or her professional judgment, that notification would be reasonably likely to cause substantial harm to the student or another person.